Assortment Optimization under the Decision Forest Model: Literature review

-In addition to the assortment optimization and product line design literatures, our formulations also have connections with others that have been proposed in the broader optimization literature.
-The formulation \SplitMIO that we will present later can be viewed as a special case of the mixed-integer optimization formulation of \cite{misic2019optimization} for optimizing the predicted value of a tree ensemble model, such as a random forest or a boosted tree model; we discuss this connection in more detail in Section~\ref{subsec:model_SplitMIO}.
-The formulation \ProductMIO, which is our strongest formulation, also has a connection to the literature in the integer optimization community on formulating disjunctive constraints through independent branching schemes \citep{vielma2010mixed,vielma2011modeling,huchette2019combinatorial}; we also discuss this connection in more detail in Section~\ref{subsec:model_ProductMIO}.
+In addition to the assortment optimization and product line design literatures, our formulations also \YCRR{relate to} others that have been proposed in the broader optimization literature.
+The formulation \SplitMIO that we will present later can be viewed as a special case of the mixed-integer optimization formulation of \cite{misic2019optimization} for optimizing the predicted value of a tree ensemble model, such as a random forest or a boosted tree model.
+The other formulation, \ProductMIO, also has a connection to the integer optimization literature on formulating disjunctive constraints through independent branching schemes \citep{vielma2010mixed,vielma2011modeling,huchette2019combinatorial}; we also discuss this connection in more detail in Section~\ref{subsec:model_ProductMIO}.